openSUSE/combustion/README.md

 ### Combustion

+The `combustion` dracut module is included by default, but omitted if dracut is run on an already configured system in `hostonly` mode.

 `firstboot.target` pulls in `combustion.service` and
 `combustion-prepare.service`.
 The latter runs after the config drive or QEMU fw_cfg blob appears (see `combustion.rules` for details).
 The combustion